robmikh/compositionsurfacefactory/README.md

+# This is an archive of the old C# version of this package.
+It is no longer supported, and here for archival purposes.

 # CompositionImageLoader
 CompositionImageLoader is an image loader to use with the Windows.UI.Composition api based on Win2D and written with C#.